upsidedownlabs/upsidedownlabs.github.io/kits/npg-lite-kits/npg-lite-beast/index.rst

 *******************

-VibZ+ Playmate builds on the VibZ by including an additional 3-channel BioAmp, making it possible to record and visualize up to 6 Biopotential signal channels simultaneously.
+VibZ+ Playmate builds on the VibZ by including an additional 3-channel BioAmp, making it possible to record and visualize up to 6 Bio-potential signal channels simultaneously.
 It retains the vibration motor for haptic feedback, buzzer for auditory cues, ON/OFF slide switch, QWIIC port, and electrode connector interface.
 This makes VibZ+ ideal for experiments where higher-resolution input or greater spatial coverage is essential, such as multi-channel EEG, EMG, or complex biofeedback applications.